 Vizalizer is a new tool for creating infographics.
 It lets you make ten each month for free.
-I think it’s probably not quite as easy as some of the other tools on this list, but it could still be useful.
+I think it’s probably not quite as easy as some of the other tools on list, but it could still be useful.

 Here’s a video about it:

 The Guardian has published a slideshow of 16 useless infographics which also includes short explanations about what is wrong with each one.